dostuffthatmatters/circadian-scp-upload/README.md

 **Can't I use `rsync` or a similar CLI tool for that?**

 Yes, of course.
-However, the actual copying logic of individual files or directories is just 130 lines of code of this repository.
-The rest of this library is dedicated to being a plug-and-play solution for any Python codebase: logging, regex filters, being interruptable, in-progress markers, and so on.
+However, the actual copying logic of individual files or directories is just ~ 100 lines of code of this repository.
+The rest of this library is dedicated to being a plug-and-play solution for any Python codebase: logging, regex filters, being interruptable, in-progress markers, removing the local files after the checksums of local and remote directories are identical, etc.

-One should be able to `pip install`/`poetry add`/... and call a well-documented and typed upload client class instead of manually connecting each codebase to rsync and doing all the pattern and scheduling logic repeatedly.
+One should be able to `pip install`/`pdm add`/... and call a well-documented and typed upload client class instead of manually connecting each codebase to rsync and doing all the pattern and scheduling logic repeatedly.

 **How do you make sure that the upload works correctly?**